-Service Details: After his initial training at RNZAF Station Omaka, in New Zealand, Bruce trained in Canada with No. 1 Service Flying Training School at Camp Borden
+Service Details: After his initial training at RNZAF Station Omaka, in New Zealand, Bruce trained as a pilot at No. 3 Elementary Flying Training School, RNZAF Ashburton.
+He then embarked overseas and served at No. 1 Service Flying Training School, Camp Borden, Ontario, Canada to complete his flying training.

 Further service details are as yet unknown, but he returned to New Zealand in March 1945

-Connection with Cambridge: Bruce lived at Roto-o-Rangi, which is in the Cambridge district, despite having seemingly been more involved with the Te Awamutu community
+Connection with Cambridge: Bruce lived at Roto-o-Rangi, which is in the Cambridge district, despite having seemingly been more involved with the Te Awamutu community.
+After the war Bruce returned to Cambridge but he emigrated to Canada in 1949 where he still lives

 Newspaper Articles Relating to Bruce Carter: